slerpxcq/mma/docs/CONVENTIONS.md

 | All variables | Trailing {} | ```int x{};``` |
 | Initializer list | Use {} | ```X(int x) : m_x{x} {}``` |
 | Default argument | Use {} | ```X(int x = {}) : m_x{x} {}``` |

+# Runtime
+All project and modules should use /MDd for debug and /MD for release. **DO NOT** use /MTd or /MT